GoodBotCo/GoodBotCo.github.io/_posts/2017-01-13-phoenix-dynaic-forms-and-semantic-ui.md

 ### Implementing `input` function

-After the above step, your page would be displaying nothing on the page.
+After the above step, your page would be displaying nothing at the moment, that's ok!
 Let's get the input fields back.

 ```elixir
 def input(form, field) do